VikrantKamble/vikrantkamble.github.io/_posts/algorithms/2024-03-30-sliding-window.md

         max_length = max(max_length, right - left + 1)
     return max_length
 ```
+---

 Let's consider another problem:
 **Given an array of positive integers nums and a positive integer target, return the minimal length of a
 subarray whose sum is greater than or equal to target.
 If there is no such subarray, return 0 instead.**

+The window condition here is that the elements of the window should sum to greater or equal to the target.

+- What if the window at given moment sums to less than the target?
+The only way to make the window sum greater
+or equal to target is to move the right pointer.
+- What id the window at given moment sums to greater than target?
+In this case, since our goal is to find the shortest
+window, the only way to shorten the window is to move the left pointer, in the hopes that the new window also satisfies the
+window condition.

 ```python
 def min_subarray_sum(nums, target):